ctestwuide/ctestwuide/README.md

 👋 Hi, I'm @ctestwuide (Chase Testwuide),

-🎓 My journey began with a focus on business, where I immersed myself in accounting and finance.
+🎓 My journey began with a focus on business, where I immersed myself in accounting, finance, marketing, and data analytics.
 The dynamism and challenges of technology always intrigued me, so I embarked on a transformative path, earning a Master's degree in Software Development from the University of Glasgow.

 💼 With this newly acquired knowledge, I'm actively seeking opportunities to launch my career in the tech industry.
 Though software development is close to my heart, my curiosity and eagerness to learn have led me to explore a wide spectrum of roles within the tech world.